 Are you ready for fun and adventure from the land of the English?
-Welcome to British Literature, a one credit high school English course you can use at home, with a book club, or in a homeschool co-op.
+Welcome to British Literature, a one credit high school English elective that you can use at home, with a book club, or in a homeschool co-op.

-The author says, “We will have a blast reading, writing, and discussing the greatest literature ever written besides the Bible.
+Textbook author Meredith Curtis says that students who take this course “will have a blast reading, writing, and discussing the greatest literature ever written besides the Bible.
 Starting with Beowulf and Canterbury Tales, we will time travel through British history by reading well-loved classics like Milton, Chesterton, Dickens, Chaucer, Austen, Sayers, and Doyle.”

-This one credit English course for high school students (or advanced middle school students) emphasizes reading for enjoyment.
+This one credit English class for high school students (or advanced middle school students) emphasizes reading for enjoyment.
 There is a lot of reading to do, but no “twaddle” and no “busy work.”
 Each assignment has an educational purpose.
 Writing assignments are based on the reading material and include Flight to Israel Tales, Epic Poem, Victorian Poem, Sonnet, Allegory, and Essays.
-A brief overview of British History and British Literature is provided.
+A brief overview of British history and literature is included.

-The author includes instructions on how to use this curriculum (it’s very simple!), along with a checksheet for keeping track of class hours.
+The author provides instructions on how to use this curriculum (it’s very simple!), along with a checksheet for keeping track of class hours.
 In addition to the assigned reading, there are several book lists included for further reading.
-The course is set up for the student to ready independently and have 1-2 hours of class time each week with mom or another teacher.
+The course is set up for the student to read independently and have 1-2 hours of class time each week with mom or another teacher.

 Instead of book reports, the books are discussed in a “book club” setting.
 Ideally, a parent, friend, or sibling(s) will be reading the same book so they can discuss it together.
 Questions are provided as a springboard for lively conversations about these amazing books.
 If you’re an avid book lover, you’ve probably already read some of them!

-You will need to purchase, or download from the internet, the following books:
+You will need to purchase, borrow from the library, or download from the internet, the following books:

 - Piers Plowman, by William Langland